bglindner/CEE6720_BIO6720/lab02.md

 ## **Step 3:**
 Assessing beta diversity

-Filter and visualize the results of both BLAST runs.
-1. Configure your copy of `step03.sbatch`
-2. Similarly to `nonpareil`, we want to prepare a table for use by `simka`.
+1. Similarly to `nonpareil`, we want to prepare a table for use by `simka`.
 In this case, we need this table before running `simka`, so let's prepare it like so (note the lack of headers and use only spaces for whitespace here):
 ```
 sampleA: path/to/sampleA.1.fastq ; path/to/sampleA.2.fastq
 sampleB: path/to/sampleB.1.fastq ; path/to/sampleB.2.fastq
 sampleC: path/to/sampleC.1.fastq ; path/to/sampleC.2.fastq
 ```
-3. Launch `simka` with your `sbatch` script providing the input file prepared above.
+2. Similarly to steps 1 and 2, launch `simka` with its own batch script (`step03.sbatch`).
+This will process the entire dataset as a batch, so you only need to launch this once.
-4. Collect Bray-Curtis PCoA visuals from the output folder.
+3. Collect PCA plots from inside the output folder and transfer them to your local workspace.

 ## **Step 5:**
-Extract and classify 16S sequences
+Taxonomic profiling.

 Under construction